-Fierce advocacy is what we, as divorce lawyers, want to engage in is it not?
-At the same time the fierce advocacy can cross over the line into rudeness or be replaced with rudeness.
+Fierce advocacy is what we want to engage in, is it not?
+At the same time the fierce advocacy can cross over the line into rudeness.

-As divorce lawyers, we continuously deal with conflict all day long.
+As divorce lawyers, we are most often dealing with conflict all day long.
 We have all gotten testy from time to time.
 Sometimes, that ongoing conflict, mixed with our baggage, can result in us not necessarily being the most polite or respectful.
 It is particularly challenging to take the high road all the time, particularly when someone is rude to us.
-This happens a lot in our profession.
-It happens a lot in our particular area of practice.
+This happens a lot in our profession - particularly in our particular area of practice.

-Being disrespectful or acrimonious, is, however, not great advocacy.
+Being disrespectful or acrimonious is not, however, great advocacy.
 Being discourteous does not serve us, and it certainly does not serve our clients.
-In the courtroom, judges are not impressed by it and are, in fact, often irritated by it.
+In the courtroom, judges are not impressed by it - in fact, they're often irritated by it.

-Rudeness from lawyers is also the source of many complaints made about lawyers to our professional and governing bodies like the Law Society of British Columbia.
-Rude or discourteous behavior from a lawyer is the most common type of conduct about which people complain to the Law Society.
+Rudeness from lawyers is also the source of many complaints made about lawyers to our professional and governing bodies, like the Law Society of British Columbia.
+If you're interested, you can read more about Ethics here.

 I was courteous to this self-represented litigant.
-I do not believe that behaving like a bully will move anything forward with my client's case.
 I was behaving respectfully not only because it is the right thing to do, but because doing so is better for my client's case.
-Why argue and fight about things when doing so is not necessary?
+Why argue and fight about things when it's just not necessary?

 After the phone call, my client asked me if I was going to be able to represent her well in court.
 She was concerned that because I was polite to her ex on the phone that I was somehow not going to be able to represent her forcefully in court.